codemeyer/Jaevner/README.md

 * Some exported event descriptions are missing some blankspaces

-## To-do

-* Move to v3 of the API
-* There should be more error handling
-* More/better documentation

 ## But what does the word Jaevner actually mean?

 Jaevner is the Danish word for sauce thickening.